expressjs/express/Readme.md

 Install [JSpec](http://jspec.info) - note that this currently requires version jspec-2.11.2 (later versions do not work yet), edit the path to JSpec (in spec/spec.node.js) on your machine, and run:

     $ node spec/spec.node.js

+Run individual tests files:

+    $ node spec/spec.node.js core

+Will run the tests in spec/spec.core.js only.

 ## More Information